OlivierLD/raspberry-coffee/Serial.IO/README.md

 ```
 $> sudo apt-get install librxtx-java
 ```
-This is an possible alternate to the `com.pi4j.io.serial` package (that comes with PI4J).
+This is an possible alternative to the `com.pi4j.io.serial` package (that comes with PI4J).
 Gives a bit more flexibility, specially on the callback side.

 It requires: